Boadzie/AIScript/ai/ml/ml.md

 > Machine Learning is the ability of a computer to learn to perform human-level task without being explicitly programmed. - Arthur Samuel(1959)

-**Data Mining** is the act of digging into large datasets in order to discover inherent patterns
+**Data Mining** is the act of digging into large datasets in order to discover inherent patterns.

 ## ML Solves The following problem well;

 1. Problems requiring long rules(if-else statements) to solve.

-2. Complex problems without traditional solutions
+2. Complex problems without traditional solutions.

-3. Problems requiring quick and continuous adaptation
+3. Problems requiring quick and continuous adaptation.

-4. Problems requiring getting insights from large datasets
+4. Problems requiring getting insights from large datasets.

 ## Types of ML Systems